-- In The Imaginarium of Doctor Parnassus, Mr. Nick the Devil is this.
+- In The Imaginarium Of Dr Parnassus, Mr. Nick the Devil is this.

 - In Drive Angry, the demon sent after Nicolas Cage's character, known as the Accountant (played by William Fichtner), wears a black suit that never tarnishes.
 He can crash in a car off a bridge and walk out dressed impeccably, without a single crease.